Donegal Town to Sligo Town: 62 miles / 2 hours at 30mph

 Donegal Town to Mullaghmore Head

-The beginning of this route brings us to Donegal town, and your farewell to this vast county as you head southbound on the Wild Atlantic Way.
-Settle in for the evening after a stroll along the harbor and a feed of Donegal Bay oysters fresh from the trawlers.
+Donegal town, before heading southbound on the Wild Atlantic Way.
+Settle in for the evening after a stroll along the harbour and a feed of Donegal Bay oysters, fresh from the trawlers.

 Stocky stone crosses are almost ubiquitous in Ireland, but the sample at Tullaghan has a story that sets it apart.
 Mysteriously washed up on Leitrim’s shores in 1778 it was rescued and erected by a local landlord.
 Today, it stands proudly in Tullaghan village, safe from the Atlantic’s erosive intent.

-Mullaghmore Head is where surfing records are broken.
-The last to be smashed here was in 2012.
-It’s also where you’ll find one of nature’s purest therapies…think about stopping off for a hot bath of Atlantic seawater seaweed at the Pier Head Hotel.
+Mullaghmore Head is a surfer’s haven: think monster waves reaching up to 30 feet.
+It’s also where you’ll find one of nature’s purest therapies… think about stopping off for a hot bath of Atlantic seawater seaweed at the

 Mullaghmore Head to Sligo Town

-You’re in Yeats Country here, too.
+Yeats Country.
 The Nobel Laureate WB Yeats (son of a Sligo-born mother, who brought her children back to grow up in her home county) is celebrated both in the town and countryside.
 The dramatic backdrop of Ben Bulben in the Dartry Mountains can be seen from Sligo town.
 Standing out as a spectacular rock formation, there’s no doubt WB Yeats gazed upon this very same sight when penning his poem Under Ben Bulben.
 His younger brother Jack also ensured that his illustrious works of art portrayed a little of that special Sligo beauty, no matter what the subject.

 Glencar waterfall, County Leitrim provided by Shutterstock/Walshphoto

-Post Glencar visit, reconnect with the Wild Atlantic Way at Sligo Town, home to countless Yeats brothers secrets and sliced elegantly by the Garavogue River.
+Post Glencar visit, reconnect with the Wild Atlantic Way in Sligo town, home to countless Yeats brothers secrets and sliced elegantly by the Garavogue River.